 Liability and publicity release allows brands or other parties the right to use, display, and/or publish winners information in any promotional material related to the sweepstakes.
 Liability statements release the brand or sponsor from any liability in regard to taxes, claims, demands, or losses related to the promotion.

-Realtime Media offers full-service Legal and Prize Administration, including winner verification and fulfilment of prizes (including logistics and initial prize strategy).
+Realtime Media offers full-service Legal and Prize Administration, including winner verification and fulfillment of prizes (including logistics and initial prize strategy).
 We recommended our legal services for professional expertise on Affidavits, Releases, and more.

 The IRS requires the value of sweepstakes prizes to be included in a winner’s gross income.
 In addition, your official rules should always inform winners their liability for any and all taxes related to accepting the prize – including notification that they will receive a 1099 form in the amount of the prize.
 You will need their social security number, which is typically included in the affidavit they will sign if they decide to accept the prize.